Peter Knights: Personal life

 Knights had a son, Benjamin, in 1978 with his first wife Julie.
 He divorced and remarried Angela, a schoolteacher, and had two daughters, Sarah (born 1993) and Rebecca.
-In February 2015, Knights publicly revealed that Sarah had been struggling with a mystery illness that left her confined to a wheelchair.
+In February 2015, Knights publicly revealed that Sarah had been struggling with a mystery illness that left her unable to walk.
 Sarah and her mother flew to Germany for specialist treatment, where a diagnosis of Lyme disease was confirmed.
 They returned to Melbourne later in the year to commence intensive rehabilitation.